 13. Repeat steps 9 to 12 with the remaining dough circles.

 14. Serve warm with your favourite taco fillings.
+We love this chicken tortilla filling.

 Hints & Tips: